crotwell/TauP/src/doc/sphinx/source/distances.rst

 If we know the event and station locations, we can use the :code:`--evt` and :code:`--sta` to give the latitude and longitudes and TauP can calculate the distance.
-The :code:`--geodetic` argument does the distance calculation using an ellipticity, the default is purely spherical.
+The :code:`--geodetic` argument does the distance calculation using an ellipticity using the geographiclib package of :cite:t:`Karney2013`, the default is purely spherical.
 The internal time calculations are always spherical.
 We can also read station locations from a StationXML file with :code:`--staxml` and event locations from a QuakeML file with :code:`--qml`.
 Even more fun is to give a station id,